alexandrawaas/FriendlyNotes/README.md

 Note down what your friend likes or dislikes, what hobbies they pursue or which idea for a christmas present you have.
 Or let your friend fill in the form themselves - it is all up to you.
 <br>
 <br>
-This app was created as a native Android app in Kotlin using Android Studio and Gson.
+I developed Friendlynotes as a native Android app in Kotlin using Android Studio and Gson.
+The app was created during my second semester as a personal project.
+There are still some bugs I am planning to fix in the near future.
 <br>
 <br>